moby/moby/docs/sources/reference/commandline/cli.md

 #### Removing tagged images

-Images can be removed either by their short or long IDs, or their image names.
-If an image has more than one name, each of them needs to be removed before the image is removed.
+You can remove an image using its short or long ID, its tag, or its digest.
+If an image has one or more tag or digest reference, you must remove all of them before the image is removed.

     $ sudo docker images
     REPOSITORY                TAG                 IMAGE ID            CREATED             SIZE